-1. TOAD Pro Auto Tuning Software
+1. TOAD Pro OBD2 auto-tuning software

 Both professional mechanics and home enthusiasts can make great use of the TOAD Pro software.
 It strikes an excellent balance between functionality and usability.
 While you can perform in-depth diagnostics using this software, it also allows you to tune and customize your engine.
 In other words, TOAD Pro gives you complete control over your vehicle’s health and performance.

 We also love how easy TOAD Pro is to use.
 While the wealth of options can still be overwhelming for a DIY novice, the customizable graphs and dashboards make it easy to get the exact data you’re looking for.
-It’s also convenient that you can order it with the adapter included, making it a great all in one diagnostic package.
+It’s also convenient that you can order it with the adapter included, making it a great all-in-one diagnostic package.

-- Easy to navigate and use
+- It’s easy to navigate and use.

-- Provides in-depth diagnostic reports
+- It provides in-depth diagnostic reports.

-- Option to get ELM327 adapter included
+- The option to get an ELM327 adapter is included.

-- View live data in customizable dashboard
+- You can view live data in a customizable dashboard.

-2. Viezu K-Suite Car Tuning Software
+2. Viezu K-Suite Car ECU tuning software